An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 \section{Operations on qubits}

-Operations on quantum states must satisfy certain conditions, to ensure that applying an operation does not break the basic properties of the quantum state. \begin{assumption} An {\em operation} applied by a quantum computer with $q$ qubits, also called a {\em gate}, is a unitary matrix in $\C^{2^q \times 2^q}$. \end{assumption} \begin{remark} A matrix $U$ is unitary if $U^* U = U U^* = I$. \end{remark} A well-known property of unitary matrices is that they are norm-preserving; that is, given a unitary matrix $U$ and a vector $x$, $\|U x\| = \|x\|$.
-Thus, for a $q$-qubit system, the quantum state is a unitary vector $\psi \in \C^{2^q}$, a quantum operation is a matrix $U \in \C^{2^q \times 2^q}$, and the application of $U$ onto the state $\psi$ is the unitary vector $U \psi \in \C^{2^q}$.
+Operations on quantum states must satisfy certain conditions, to ensure that applying an operation does not break the basic properties of the quantum state.
+The required property is stated below, and we treat it as an assumption. \begin{assumption} An {\em operation} applied by a quantum computer with $q$ qubits, also called a {\em gate}, is a unitary matrix in $\C^{2^q \times 2^q}$. \end{assumption} \begin{remark} A matrix $U$ is unitary if $U^* U = U U^* = I$. \end{remark} A well-known property of unitary matrices is that they are norm-preserving; that is, given a unitary matrix $U$ and a vector $v$, $\|U v\| = \|v\|$.
+Thus, for a $q$-qubit system, the quantum state is a unit vector $\ket{\psi} \in \C^{2^q}$, a quantum operation is a matrix $U \in \C^{2^q \times 2^q}$, and the application of $U$ onto the state $\ket{\psi}$ is the unit vector $U \ket{\psi} \in \C^{2^q}$.
 This leads to the following remarks: \begin{itemize} \item Quantum operations are {\em linear}. \item Quantum operations are {\em reversible}. \end{itemize} While these properties may initially seem to be extremely restrictive, \cite{deutsch85quantum} shows that a universal quantum computer is Turing-complete, implying that it can simulate any Turing-computable function with an additional polynomial amount of space, given sufficient time.
-Out of the two properties indicated above, the most counterintuitive is perhaps reversibility: the classical notion of computation is typically not reversible, because memory can be erased and, in the classical Turing machine model of computation, symbols are erased from the tape.
-However, \cite{bennett73logical} shows that computations can be made reversible by means of extra space.
-The general idea to make a function invertible is to have separate input and output registers.
+Out of the two properties indicated above, the most counterintuitive is perhaps reversibility: the classical notion of computation does not appear to be reversible, because memory can be erased and, in the classical Turing machine, symbols can be erased from the tape.
+However, \cite{bennett73logical} shows that all computations (including classical computations) can be made reversible by means of extra space.
+The general idea to make a function invertible is to have separate input and output registers: any output is stored in a different location than the input, so that the input does not have to be erased.
 This is a standard trick in quantum computing that will be discussed in Section \ref{sec:simon}, but in order to do that, we first need to introduce some notation for quantum circuits.